 What if I decide to close my Wise Account?

 You’ll still earn interest up until the day you close your account.
-Rather than receiving the interest payment into your USD balance, we’ll send the money to your linked card or bank account.
+Rather than receiving the interest payment into your USD balance or EUR/GBP balance if opted in to that feature, we’ll send the money to your linked card or bank account.

 What does this mean for my taxes?